 Rapid digitalisation

 Technological advancements are not entirely new in ESG reporting.
 Some groups have started adopting digital ESG reporting dashboards and AI.
 However, many organisations still resort to manual data collection and entry.
 This old-fashioned process is more susceptible to errors and can impede report production.
-Organisations committed to improving their ESG reporting are expected to implement more robust digital solutions to meet the growing demand for impact reporting from stakeholders and investors.
+Organisations committed to improving their ESG reporting are expected to implement more robust digital ESG solutions to meet the growing demand for impact reporting from stakeholders and investors.

 Adopting GRI Framework in Sustainability Reports with Convene ESG